Code-Institute-Submissions/Krom121-interactive-frontend-development/readme.md

 Mastering D3.js 5 By Colibri Ltd that I also referenced from.
 Making the project run faster.

+D3.js Tips, Tricks, and Techniques By Eleftheria Batsou.
+I also referenced from.

 ### Etra Notes

  I will be taking a seperate course on d3.js that goes deeper into d3.js.
 To help my understanding of d3.js.